spectro/dispcal

 Discussion and guide to display control adjustment:

 The adjustment of the display controls (brightness, contrast, R, G & B channel controls etc.) is very dependent on the particular monitor.
-Different types and brands of monitors will have different controls, or controls that operate in different ways.
+Different types and brands of displays will have different controls, or controls that operate in different ways.
 Some displays have almost no user controls, and so you may well be best skipping display adjustment, and going straight to calibration.

 Almost all LCD displays lack a real contrast control.
 Those that do present such a control generally fake it by adjusting the video signal.
 For this reason it is usually best to set an LCD's contrast control at its neutral setting (ie. the setting at which it doesn't change the video signal).
 Unfortunately, it can be hard to know what this neutral setting is.
 On some displays it is 50%, others 75%.
 If the LCD display has a "reset to factory defaults" mode, then try using this first, as a way of setting the contrast control to neutral.
 The LCD brightness control generally adjusts the level of backlighting the display gets, which affects the maximum brightness, and also tends to raise or lower the black level in proportion, without changing the displays response curve shape or overall contrast ratio.
 If your LCD display has a backlight control as well as a brightness control, then the brightness control is also probably being faked, and you are probably better off setting it to it's neutral setting, and using the backlight control in place of brightness in the following adjustments.